Image Configuration Reference

 rpm_packages.<variant>

-• Description: Packages included only in the specified variant
+• Description: Packages included only in the specified variant, regardless of distro

 additional_repos